AlcantaraMC/Debian12-DraculaTheme-Autosetup/README.md

 I happen to like the Dracula Theme from Eliver Lara (available on gnomelook dot org), and I wanted an auto-installer for that theme for a fresh install of Debian in the future.

 ## Prerequisites ##
-You will need a local user with `sudo` privileges, and the Gnome Tweaks and Shell Extensions.
+You will need a local user with `sudo` privileges, and the Gnome Tweaks and Gnome Extensions.
 The installer will check first if both of these are installed; if not, it will install them.
 You may be prompted to input your password from time to time.
 The theme files are already downloaded and saved under the `themes` folder, so you don't need to donwload anything.

-# Installing ##
+## Installing ##
-Run `sudo chmod +x` on the `installer.sh` located at the root of the folder, and execute by `./install.sh`.
+1. Run `sudo chmod +x` on the `installer.sh` located at the root of the folder, and execute by `./install.sh`.
 Afterwards, logout and login again to see the changes.
+2. On Gnome Extensions, please make sure that User Themes (https://gitlab.gnome.org/GNOME/gnome-shell-extensions) is installed and enabled.
+3. On Goome Tweaks, select "Dracula" for the Shell Themes and Legacy Applications option, and "Tela Circle Dracula" for the Icons.

 ## Example Images From My System ##